TheresaLui/SelfHelpContent_v2/articles/microsoft.web/problemscoping-web-scoping-moving-resource-linux.md

 			"id": "5",
 			"order": 5,
 			"controlType": "textbox",
-			"displayLabel": "How much CPU consumption are you seeing?", "watermarkText": "...",
+			"displayLabel": "What resource(s) are you trying to move?", "watermarkText": "...",
 			"required": false
 		},